 Ph.D., Anthropology, University of Massachusetts Amherst

-Cultural anthropology and cross-cultural studies, social justice, identity, critical theory regarding race, class and gender, peace and conflict studies, ethnography, nationalism and ethnicity.
+Cultural anthropology and cross-cultural studies, social justice, identity, critical theory regarding race, class and gender, peace and conflict studies, ethnography, nationalism and ethnicity, first generation college student experiences.

 Lisa loves crossword puzzles, boxing, and thanks to her mother’s recipe, patience and guidance, she is proud to say that she makes a mean baklava.